Some fear death while others seek to understand it by walking between the realm of the living and the afterlife.

 The College of Spirits Bard fills a supporting role in the party though can still focus heavily on damage output.

 What spirit is summoned by these Bards is determined randomly which affects what the character’s focus will be on.
-As the character gains levels, they gain access to more possible spirits and the ability to influence which spirits are channeled.
+As the Spirits Bard gains levels, they gain access to more possible spirits and the ability to better influence which spirits are channeled.

-Because of that, you’ll want to have ideas for where you will fit in to your party’s composition with each of your Spirit Tales.
+Because of that, you’ll want to have ideas for where you will fit into your party’s composition with each of your Spirit Tales.
+(We’ll cover these Spirit Tales and their effects in just a moment.)

-The College of Spirits Bard’s abilities do a lot to fit the subclass’s theme while also offering a lot of value to the party.
+The College of Spirits Bard’s features do a lot to fit the subclass’s theme while also offering a lot of value to the party.

 As a medium, you serve as a type of guide for your party.
 Using yourself as a conduit to contact spirits from the other side, you have knowledge and insight that defies that of most other mortals.